Alfonso-Villarreal-de-la-Garza/FrED-Digital-Twin-for-PdM/README.md

 # FrED-Digital-Twin-for-PdM
-A scalable Digital Twin of the FrED system in Gazebo for predictive maintenance (PdM), integrating simulation and machine learning-based approaches for fault detection and system health monitoring.
+A scalable Digital Twin of the FrED spooling system in Gazebo for predictive maintenance (PdM), integrating simulation and machine learning-based approaches for fault detection and system health monitoring.

 ## Quick Start - Copy and Paste on terminal